Linaro/website/_posts/current/blog/2023-06-08-windowsperf-release-2-4-0-introduces-the-first-stable-version-of-sampling-model-support.md

   0.13%         1  _PyLong_New:python312_d.dll
 ```

-In the above example we can see that the majority of code executed by CPython's python_d.exe executable resides inside the python312_d.dll file.
+In the above example we can see that the majority of code executed by CPython's `python_d.exe` executable resides inside the `python312_d.dll` file.
-Note that in sampling ....e.e.e.e.e. progressing printout . represents sample payload (of 128 samples) received from the driver. 'e' represents an unsuccessful attempt to fetch the whole sample payload. wperf is polling wperf-driver awaiting sample payload.
+Note that in `sampling ....e.e.e.e.e.` progressing printout . represents sample payload (of 128 samples) received from the driver. 'e' represents an unsuccessful attempt to fetch the whole sample payload. `wperf `is polling `wperf-driver` awaiting sample payload.

 ### Example 2: sampling of CPython executable on ARM64 running simple Fibonacci lambda

-* Let's execute a new portion of code to see a totally different sampling profile.
-Please note that again CPython executes code from its python312_d.dll.
+1. Let's execute a new portion of code to see a totally different sampling profile.
+Please note that again CPython executes code from its `python312_d.dll`.

 ```
 >>> fib = lambda n: n if n < 2 else fib(n-1) + fib(n-2)
 >>> fib (100)
 ```

-* Sampling again for ld_spec:
+2. Sampling again for `ld_spec`:

 ```
 >wperf sample -e ld_spec:10000 -pe_file python_d.exe -pdb_file python_d.pdb -image_name python_d.exe -c 1